 - Mathematics are taught as means to compute numbers.
-This is useful and very relevant to society and is what politicians and company presidents want.... - The real purpose of mathematics is to verify results and organize them into an understandable system of theorems and proofs. - In this course, we begin.
+This is useful and very relevant to society and is what politicians and company presidents want.
+What is wrong with this? - The real purpose of mathematics is to verify results and organize them into an understandable system of theorems and proofs. - In this course, we begin.
 This is an opportunity for you to be more than just an engineer computing out numbers without understanding. - A system of knowledge will aid you in finding right computations to do and verify your results often.